Design and characterization of a photosensor system for the RELICS experiment: Case study of impacts of muon signals in RELICS

 \subsection{Recovery time after muon S1}

-Cosmic muons induce large signals in the TPC, which induce a light intensity as large as 500 PE/ns, shadowing the successful detection of the following signals, like the \cevns.
-As PMTs require time (about $\SI{1}{\milli\second}$) to recharge and recover from saturation, signals collected during this period are distorted, leading to inaccurate energy reconstruction.
+Cosmic muons induce large signals in the TPC, which induce a light intensity as large as $\SI{500}{\PE\per\nano\second}$, shadowing the successful detection of the following signals, such as the \cevns.
+As the PMT base requires time to recharge the capacitors and recover from saturation, signals collected during this period are distorted, leading to inaccurate energy reconstruction.
 To mitigate this effect, we make further use of our setup for a specific case study for the muon S1 signal, aiming to quantitatively characterize the recovery process for typical cosmic muon S1 in RELICS.

 We evaluate the signal distortion caused by S1-induced saturation at varying energy levels on subsequent physical signals with differing temporal profiles.
-The test is performed by generating two pulses using LED with a $\Delta t$ separation.
+The test is performed by generating two pulses using an LED with a $\Delta t$ separation.
 The first signal mimics S1 of cosmic muons using a typical duration of cosmic muon S1 and a number of LED intensities.
-And the second signal is weak and would not saturate PMTs, but large enough to be measured accurately.
+The second signal is weak and would not saturate PMTs, but is large enough to be measured accurately.
 By systematically scanning incident light intensity and delay time to the subsequent signal, we can quantitatively probe the time and energy dependencies of saturation recovery.